 See my ongoing series, featuring everyday superheroes, the Dynamo Brothers.
-One-panels are, of course, one concept, one punchline.
+The Ghouls of Little Monsterington tells the story of the Lonely Ghoul, who doesn’t, for some un-ghoulish reason, hate all mankind.
+One-panels are of course one concept, one punchline.
+(Now and again, two.)

 The vibrations of a clock, now striking midnight, hung in the air.
 A candle rested on the table, and not one of the five lamps was lit.
 This poor little light, trembling, and so oppressed by the vast night, lent a scant few gleams to the black paintings on the wall, while the gilding of the armchairs flickered strangely in the shadows.
 The eye lost the chains a few feet from the lamps, which seemed suspended in a void, for the vault overhead was invisible.